-b.
+- b.
 The Director of the Center for Justice Reform or Director's designee has the authority to waive any of these course requirements provided the student has had comparable experience or course work.
-Although requirements may be waived, the total number of credits required for degree completion remains unchanged.
+Although requirements may be waived, the total number of credits required for degree completion remains unchanged. - c.
+JD students who pursue a joint degree will waive out of the MARJ writing requirement upon passing Legal Writing I and completing Legal Writing II with a GPA of 2.66 or higher. - d.
+Any course not selected as a required course may be taken as a core elective.